-Wet dreams, also known as nocturnal emissions, are a natural phenomenon that can occur during sleep when a person unknowingly has an orgasm.
+Nightfall, commonly referred to as wet dreams, also known as nocturnal emissions, are a natural phenomenon that can occur during sleep when a person unknowingly has an orgasm.
 They are common experiences for boys and girls from puberty through adulthood.
 They are not limited to men alone, as women can also have wet dreams resulting in vaginal secretions from arousal.
-However, many myths and misconceptions surrounding wet dreams can cause confusion and anxiety, especially for young individuals.
-Let’s explore the facts vs. myths about wet dreams, as explained by a sexologist in Kolkata.
+However, many myths and misconceptions surrounding nightfall can cause confusion and anxiety, especially for young individuals.
+Let’s explore the facts vs. myths about nocturnal emissions, as explained by a sexologist in Kolkata.

 Fact: This is a common misconception.
 Wet dreams, in fact, remove older sperm from the body and help in the formation of new and healthy sperm.
 Furthermore, there is no scientific evidence to suggest that wet dreams have any negative impact on sperm count.